Skip to content

 })

-The Schema.encodedSchema function allows you to extract the Encoded portion of a schema, creating a new schema that conforms to the properties defined in the original schema without retaining any refinements or transformations that were applied previously.
+The Schema.encodedSchema function enables you to extract the Encoded portion of a schema, creating a new schema that matches the original properties but omits any refinements or transformations applied to the schema.

 Function Signature